Looking for a fun and easy crochet project? This Crochet Sunflower Granny Square pattern is perfect for you!

-If you are making a blanket try to use yarns of similar tension and qualities.
+If you are making a sunflower square blanket try to use yarns of similar tension and qualities.
 Have a look and see what you have in your stash.

 How to use your Sunflower Crochet Square

-You could easily stop making your square after round 3 and you will have a gorgeous sunflower motif flower!
+You could easily stop making your square after round 3, like I did in my free crochet sunflower pattern.